ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 ### Tezos UR types

 For Tezos blockchain, the UR types are based on the [[TZIP-25]](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-25/tzip-25.md) proposal.
+The proposal for Tezos also uses the deprecated version `crypto-keypath` in the sign request.

 - **CDDL for XTZ signature request** `xtz-sign-request`